 - How to Spend 10 Days in Europe

 Overall, Old Town is the best area to stay in Krakow because it has a central location, close to the city’s most famous tourist attractions.
-If you stay here, you will be located in the heart of action, within walking distance to some of the best shopping, dining, and nightlife venues in city.
+If you stay here, you will be within easy access to some of the best shopping, dining, and nightlife venues in city.